Vandivier/research-dissertation-case-for-alt-ed/fall-lit-review.md

 7. Jan 2018, The Case Against Education, Bryan Caplan
 8. Sept 2018, A New U: Faster + Cheaper Alternatives to College, Ryan Craig

-Other papers are referred to incidentally.
+Other works are referred to incidentally.
 This paper adds to existing knowledge in that several of these books have never been reviewed within a journal of economics, and no paper exists which specifically compares and contrasts these books.

 A further bit of background information which will prove useful is on the use of certain terms.
 This information is equally background information and also a result of the synthesis of this literature.
 The reconciled meaning of these terms assists in creating a standard way to comparatively analyze traditional and alternative modes of education.
 Due to length, this discussion of terms is provided a dedicated section